Athelstan Saw

-Dr Athelstan John Henton Saw (16 July 1868 - 28 November 1929), was a Western Australian politician and university administrator.
+Athelstan John Henton Saw (16 July 1868 – 28 November 1929), was a Western Australian politician and university administrator.

 Biography

 Saw was born in Perth, Western Australia, the son of merchant Henry Saw, and studied at Perth High School and Trinity College, Cambridge, where he graduated with a Master of Arts.
 He subsequently gained a Bachelor of Medicine and was elected a Fellow of the Royal College of Surgeons.
 In 1895 he was appointed honorary surgeon to the Perth Hospital.

 In 1915 Saw was first elected unopposed for the Liberal Party to the Legislative Council for the Metropolitan-Suburban Province, retaining his seat for 14 years.
 He was Honorary Minister in the Wilson government when he enlisted for war duty.
 Saw held the rank of lieutenant colonel in the Australian Army Medical Corps as senior surgeon at the 14th Australian Garrison Hospital.